California Colorectal Cancer Coalition

 The California Colorectal Cancer Coalition (C4) is an all-volunteer organization that strives to provide local, regional, state, and national expertise related to best practices for providing the care continuum to all people potentially impacted by colorectal cancer (CRC).
 We strive to remain clear of undue industry influence and set clear guidelines of how we align with national colorectal cancer screening recommendations put forth by the United States Preventive Task Force (USPSTF).

-We approach CRC screening as "the best test is the one you are willing to complete" if you are an average risk person, or encourage timely completion of routine colonoscopies for those people determined by their physicians to be at increased or high risk for developing colorectal cancer.
+We approach CRC screening as "the best test is the one you are willing to complete" if you are an average risk person, or encourage timely completion of colonoscopies for those people determined by their physicians to be at increased or high risk for developing colorectal cancer.

 Equity Statement